jrjml/jrjml.github.io/collection/collection-development-policy.md

 		The Library strives to attain a fair degree of comprehensiveness in printed materials related to Appomattox history.
 Materials are collected which contribute to a body of knowledge of Appomattox's social, cultural, religious, economic, and political life.
 Kinds of material collected include: books, newspapers, pamphlets, periodicals, public documents, maps, atlases, diaries, correspondence, business and organizational records, photographs, calendars, scrapbooks, family histories, school annuals, cemetary records, and other primary research materials.
 Non-print items such as furniture, personal possessions, art objects, household objects, and natural history specimens are not collected.

+	5. Periodicals Retention

+		The most recent issue of each periodical, including magazines and newspapers, are kept on display in their respective locations.
+Newspapers cannot be checked out.
+Magazines, with the exception of the newest issue, can be checked out.
+When replaced by a newer issue, periodicals are kept in a secondary location for a period of time before being discarded:

+		- Magazines - 1 year

+		- Newspapers - 1 month

 #### 8. Weeding

 1. The collection is systematically weeded to eliminate unnecessary items such as outdated or superceded materials, items no longer of interest or demand, duplicates and worn or damaged materials.